mabel-dev/opteryx/README.md

 ## Use Cases

-- Using SQL to query data written by another process - such as logs.
+- Using SQL to query data files written by another process - such as logs.
 - As a command line tool - Run SQL directly on files - bring the power and flexibility of SQL to filter, transform and combine files, or as a command line viewer and converter for Parquet, ORC or AVRO format files.
 - As an embeddable engine - a low-cost option to allow hundreds of analysts to each have part-time databases.
+- Executing SQL against pandas DataFrames

 ## Features